apega-tech/apega-tech.github.io/README.md

 - Add a blog/notes section for write-ups on what I'm learning
 - Add basic analytics to see which sections get the most attention
+- Keep Experience/Education in sync as the resume evolves ns get the most attention
 - Keep Experience/Education in sync as the resume evolves